Statement on Unrecognized Groups

-WARNING: Some organizations that were once recognized fraternities or sororities at UConn-Storrs may attempt to continue to operate despite having lost recognition from the University.
-Any operation of these groups is not sanctioned by the Center for Fraternity and Sorority Development and is considered against university guidelines.
-Therefore, students should carefully consider the potential risks before associating with an unrecognized group.
+WARNING: Some organizations that were once recognized fraternities or sororities at UConn-Storrs may attempt to continue operations despite losing recognition from the University.
+Operations of any kind by these groups are unsanctioned by the Center for Fraternity and Sorority Development and is against university guidelines.
+Students should carefully consider the potential risks before associating with an unrecognized group.

-These organizations have had their recognition revoked by the institution for various reasons, including such things as hazing, alcohol and drug abuse, risk management violations, and failure to comply with University policies and expectations.
-These organizations have in almost all cases also had their charter suspended or revoked by their inter/national organization because they were not upholding fraternal values and were engaging in risky behaviors that endangered the members and other students.
-In other cases, some groups may still be chartered and continue to operate as city-wide chapters (See: Statement on City-Wide Chapters).
+These organizations have had their recognition revoked by the institution for various reasons, including hazing, alcohol and drug abuse, risk management violations, and failure to comply with University policies and expectations.
+In almost all cases, these organizations also had their charter suspended or revoked by their inter/national organization because they were not upholding fraternal values and were engaging in risky behaviors that endangered the members and other students.
+In other cases, some groups may still be chartered and can continue operating as city-wide chapters (See: Statement on City-Wide Chapters).
 The UConn Greek Org History is a listing of all fraternities and sororities that have had a presence on campus.
 The following groups have lost recognition in recent years:

 Groups that lost recognition for conduct violations: